symfony/symfony-docs/guides/security/overview.rst

   roles.

-To sum up the workflow, the firewall authenticates the client based on the submitted credentials and the user created by the user provider, finally access control is used to protect resources.
+To sum up the workflow, the firewall authenticates the client based on the submitted credentials and the user created by the user provider.
+Finally, access control is used to protect specific resources.

 Authentication
 --------------